Frequently Asked Questions About the Program

 2. How do I get into CAP?

-Referrals can be made to the program by the District Attorney’s office, a probation officer, or an attorney for anyone (male or female, age 18 and up) who meets the criteria of having a substance abuse disorder that was a contributing factor to the client’s facing incarceration.
+Referrals are made by probation officers or District Attorneys, for males or females age 18 and up who meets the criteria of having a substance abuse disorder that was a contributing factor to the client’s facing incarceration.
 Reflections expects that all admitted clients will be able to participate for a full year in the program.

 3. Are there program fees for CAP?